 Every part of these plants is dangerous: the stem, flowers, leaves, and even pollen.
 Licking, biting, or even brushing by the bloom can cause acute kidney failure to your kitty or death within three days.

 However, not all plants with “lily” in their name are as deadly as the ones above.
-For instance, “less harmful lilies” such as Calla, Peace, and Peruvian lilies are not as potentially harmful but contain calcium oxalates’ insoluble crystals.
+For instance, “less harmful lilies” such as calla, peace, and Peruvian lilies are not as potentially harmful but contain calcium oxalate crystals.
 Therefore, when a cat chews on them, they release insoluble crystals, which irritate the mouth and cause pain in the tongue and esophagus.
 The signs usually resolve on their own after some time.